RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: RETENTION

 \subsection{Purity Threshold Pruning}

-As the required memory capacity is correlated to both $\#\textit{paths}$ and $\#\textit{unique\_conditions}$, pruning models can effectively reduce CAM capacity requirement.
-Existing pruning techniques for reducing tree-based ensemble model complexity mainly focus on pre-pruning (since post-pruning algorithms are rarely implemented on ensemble models, as explained in Section~\ref{bg:trees}), and the algorithms fall into two main categories: (1) structural restriction, which constrains the tree’s shape using parameters such as \textit{maximum\_depth}, and (2) split-based pruning, which prevents further splits when subsequent splits are deemed worthless (e.g., minimum impurity decrease).
+As the required CAM capacity is correlated to both $\#\textit{paths}$ and $\#\textit{unique\_conditions}$, pruning models can achieve effective mitigation by reducing both at the same time.
+Existing pruning techniques for reducing tree-based ensemble model complexity mainly focus on pre-pruning (as explained in Section~\ref{bg:trees}), and the algorithms fall into two main categories: (1) structural restriction, which limits the tree’s shape with hard constraints (e.g., maximum depth), and (2) split-based pruning, which stops splitting when subsequent splits are deemed worthless (e.g., minimum impurity decrease).
 While both methods reduce model complexity, neither takes into account the class distribution of instances within nodes, potentially leading to significant accuracy degradation.
-For example, in complex datasets, instances from different classes may remain entangled even at the maximum depth, resulting in serious accuracy loss when forced truncation occurs.
+For example, in complex datasets, instances from different classes may remain entangled even at the maximum depth, degrading accuracy substantially when forced truncation occurs.
 Similarly, if an early split does not effectively separate instances, later splits might still provide meaningful differentiation, yet split-based pruning prematurely terminates such opportunities.
-Although these pruning techniques have minimal impact on boosting-based models, where trees iteratively correct previous errors, bagging-based models can suffer severe accuracy degradation due to their independently trained trees, which lack an error correction mechanism.
+While these techniques have minimal impact on boosting-based models, where trees iteratively correct previous errors, bagging-based models can suffer severe accuracy loss due to their independently trained trees, which lack an error correction mechanism.